[Must-see tips] How to install Pip on Windows system? Secrets revealed that even novices can learn!

 python -m ensurepip --upgrade

-Installing Pip using the "surepip" module Picture 13
+Install Pip using the "surepip" module.

 Verify Pip installation